How to quickly scan a pack of documents

 Please make sure all pages of the document are scanned correctly.
 If you believe some page isn’t scanned as it should be, you can re-scan it.

 Alternatively, you can use the built-in image editor and try to edit the poorly scanned page.
 You can adjust brightness and contrast or crop the page and remove some part of the scanned image.
-You can also use Smart crop to automatically remove unnecessary parts of the page.
+You can also use Auto Crop to automatically remove unnecessary parts of the page.

 Now you can save the document to PDF.
-Click the Create PDF document button.
+Click the Save to PDF button.
 Select a location where you want to save that PDF file.
 This could be one of typical locations – Desktop, My Documents, or any other folder on your computer.

 In addition, you can select PDF exporting parameters.
 For example, choose the desired page format – A4, A6 or others.
 You can also set how the scanned image must be placed on the PDF page, centered, for example.
 The results are immediately displayed in the preview window on the right panel.
 When the result looks satisfactory, click the Save to PDF button.
 The program creates the PDF file.
 The created document will be opened with the default PDF viewer, for example, Adobe Reader.